Porting your mortgage: transferring explained

 Can you port a mortgage with Help to Buy?

 For those who used a Help to Buy loan to purchase their property, porting a mortgage can be tricky.
-Because you need to pay off your Help to Buy equity loan when you sell your home – equivalent to 20% of the value of your home when you purchased it – this will add a large cost to porting your mortgage.
-And this is in addition to any other fees you might need to pay.
+As you'll need to pay off your Help to Buy equity loan when you sell your home – equivalent to 20% of the value of your home when you purchased it – this will add a large cost to porting your mortgage.
+This is in addition to any other fees you might need to pay.

 So should you port your mortgage?